MintyAtmosphere/react-rust-actix-graphql-starter/README.md

-# React Rust Starter Project
+# JavaScript + Rust Starter Project

-React + GraphQL (Apollo) on the frontend
+JavaScript's React + GraphQL (Apollo) on the frontend.

-Rust + GraphQL + Actix on the backend
+Rust's Actix + GraphQL on the backend.

 ## How to run: